Jackson School of Geosciences: Bureau of Economic Geology

 The Bureau of Economic Geology was established in 1909 as a successor to the Texas Geological Survey and the Texas Mineral Survey.
 Dr. William Battle Phillips was the Bureau's first director.
-Before 1909 the Texas legislature established and funded three Texas Geological Surveys, which lasted from 1858–1867 (with a four-year suspension), 1873–1876, and 1888–1901 (with the last five years unfunded).
+Before 1909 the Texas legislature established and funded three Texas Geological Surveys, which lasted from 1858 to 1867 (with a four-year suspension), 1873–1876, and 1888–1901 (with the last five years unfunded).
 Today the Bureau functions as a research unit of The University of Texas at Austin, the State Geological Survey, and the Regional Lead Organization for the Petroleum Technology Transfer Council.

 Currently under the leadership of Dr. Scott Tinker, The Bureau conducts research in two broad areas: energy and environment.

 The Bureau's energy research focuses largely on oil and natural gas.
 Major approaches include salt tectonics, carbonate and clastic reservoir characterization, fracture characterization and prediction, multicomponent seismic applications, and basin analysis.
 The Bureau works to bring insight and innovation from outcrop studies to the evolving science of reservoir characterization.
 With 70% of in-place reserves typically remaining in the ground at the time of oil field abandonment, this research has enduring economic and societal importance.

 The Bureau's environmental research group conducts a wide range of basic and applied research in groundwater resources, vadose zone hydrology, coastal studies, near-surface geophysics, and geologic mapping.
 The group also has programs that relate energy and the environment, including a major initiative in geological sequestration of greenhouse gases.
 A variety of approaches are used to investigate characteristics and processes of shallow Earth systems and impacts of human activities on those systems.
 Remote sensing, including satellite (GRACE and MODIS) and airborne geophysics are used to quantify regional scale evapotranspiration, groundwater storage, and saline plume characterization.
 Subsurface geologic and hydrogeologic characterization provides critical information on sustainability of water resources and potential for carbon sequestration and desalination.
 Although many of the studies are focused in Texas, insights and process understanding are applied to other regions globally (such as China, India, Africa, and South America).

 The Bureau provides wide-ranging advisory, technical, informational, and research-based services to industries, nonprofit organizations, and Federal, State, and local agencies.
 The Bureau also provides facilities and management to the office of Publication Sales, Core Research Laboratories, and the Geophysical Log Facility, all of which serve the public.